Liquid crystal on silicon

 Liquid crystal on silicon (LCoS or LCOS) is a miniaturized reflective active-matrix liquid-crystal display or "microdisplay" using a liquid crystal layer on top of a silicon backplane.
 It is also known as a spatial light modulator.
 LCoS initially was developed for projection televisions, but has since found additional uses in wavelength selective switching, structured illumination, near-eye displays and optical pulse shaping.

+JVC's development of LCoS is branded as Direct-drive Image Light Amplifier (D-ILA), while Sony's own development is branded as Silicon X-tal Reflective Display (SXRD).

-LCoS is distinct from other LCD projector technologies which use transmissive LCD, allowing light to pass through the light processing unit (s).
-LCoS is more similar to DLP micro-mirror displays.
+LCoS is distinct from LCD projection technology, which uses transmissive LCD panel(s) that block or allow light through.
+LCoS is more similar to DLP displays.